aibrite/jdash-docs/src/backend/nodejs-dev.md

 You also need to provide an application name.
 Application name allows to use same database instance for different applications.

 ### Using providers
-Providers are NodeJs packages which allows to retrieve and persist dashboard data i.e. dashlet configurations, layouts and so on.
+Providers are NodeJs packages, which allow you to retrieve and persist dashboard data i.e. dashlet configurations, layouts and so on.

 Currently JDash has two built-in NodeJs packages for MongoDB and MySQL.